 As we said above, the Ister is a night train and it has several different coaches and seating options.

-The train connecting Bucharest and Budapest is somewhat aged but is still in very good conditions.
+The train connecting Bucharest and Budapest is somewhat aged but is still in very good condition.
 In fact, it was more comfortable than we expected.
 You can buy the seat only or buy the sleeper carriages with couchettes or with beds.
-There are 4-berth couchettes, 6-berth couchettes, both with shared bathroom.
+There are 4-berth couchettes, 6-berth couchettes, both with a shared bathroom.
 If you want a private bathroom you need to buy a sleeper ticket with 1, 2 or 3 beds.

 First of all, this is a long trip and unless you are on a really (and I mean really!) tight budget I strongly suggest you go with a couchette.
 If its a group of 4 or 6 it really should be a no-brainer 🙂 Between the 4 and the 6-berth, I think the 4 berth is a much better choice.
 The 6-berth is really crowded and that many people in such a small place

-How do the coachettes look like?
+How do the couchettes look like?